Derrick20264/Mini-commerce/README.md

  Adding and removing products from a client-side shopping cart without affecting the main product list

 Technologies used:
-HTML5, CSS3, JavaScript (ES6+), JSON Server
+HTML5, CSS3, JavaScript, JSON Server

 To run the project locally:
- Clone the repository using the command: git clone https://github.com/your-username/mini-ecommerce.git Navigate into the project folder: cd mini-ecommerce Install JSON Server globally if not already installed: npm install -g json-server Start the server with: json-server --watch db.json
+ Clone the repository using the command: git clone git@github.com:Derrick20264/Mini-commerce.git Navigate into the project folder: cd mini-ecommerce Install JSON Server globally if not already installed: npm install -g json-server Start the server with: json-server --watch db.json